On this page

 Scenarios

-#A regional center submits its annual statement with detailed documentation of all investments and job creation metrics.
+#A regional center submits their annual statement with complete financial records and compliance certifications.

-Providing thorough and accurate documentation helps ensure compliance and avoids delays.
+Providing thorough and accurate documentation ensures continued eligibility and avoids processing delays.

 Key differentiators